JAS-UCF/Warhead/README.md

-# LaunchKey
+# Warhead

-esp32 code to handle communicating with the nuclear football
+ESP32 code to handle communicating with the nuclear football

 ## Game Plan